AlexvZyl/.dotfiles/.github/README.md

 To install everything, simply copy and paste this into the terminal.

+> ℹ️ &nbsp; This script assumes that you have a working Arch installation.

 > ⚠️ &nbsp; I still need to properly test this.

 ```bash